knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 1. Uploaded images are filtered before they are sent through the pipeline.
 For example, no adult themed or violent images are allowed.
-2. Pipeline can contain any number of processing services that can be added or removed as needed.
+2. The pipeline can contain any number of processing services that can be added or removed as needed.

 ### Architecture